 By reducing costs, mitigating risk, and increasing the value your organization gets from Oracle EPM, support services provides an excellent ROI.

-Of course you need someone there when there's an emergency, but that's not the only reason to have a support team on deck.
-But your Hyperion or Oracle EPM Cloud support services team is also there to anticipate issues.
+Of course, you need someone there when there's an emergency, but that's not the only reason to have a support team on deck.
+Your Hyperion or Oracle EPM Cloud support services team is also there to anticipate issues.

-This might be true for some support services teams - so it's important to ask a lot of questions when you're looking for a vendor.
+This might be true for some support services providers, so it's important to ask a lot of questions when you're looking for a vendor.
 What you really need is a team who not only understands the technology, but the EPM processes behind the technology.
-They can truly become an extension of your finance and accounting teams, by completely tasks like...
+They can truly become an extension of your finance and accounting teams, by completing tasks like...